$p$-Adic Brownian Motion is a Scaling Limit: Background and Framework

+For any $t$ in $I$, take $Y_t$ to be the function that acts on any path $\omega$ in $\Omega(I)$ by Take $Y$ to be the function For any probability measure $\Pb$ on the $\sigma$-algebra of cylinder sets of $\Omega(I)$, the pair $(\Omega(I), \Pb)$ is a \emph{path space with probability measure $\Pb$}.
+For any $t$ in $I$, $(\Omega(I), \Pb, Y_t)$ is a random variable and $(\Omega(I), \Pb, Y)$ is a stochastic process.
+The \emph{finite dimensional distributions} for $(\Omega(I), \Pb, Y)$ are the probabilities for the simple cylinder sets of $\Omega(I)$.
+The convergence of stochastic processes that this paper investigates involves processes that have the same state and parameter spaces, but different probability measures.
+The level of precision in referring to stochastic processes as triples facilitates reframing the study of the convergence of a sequence of stochastic processes as the study of the convergence of a sequence of probability measures on the same Polish space.

-\subsection{Abstract Processes and Models}
+\subsection{Abstract processes and models}

+The construction of a probability measure on a space of paths typically involves for each $N$ in $\mathds N_0$ and each epoch $e$ of length $N$ the construction of a premeasure on the $\pi$-system of Borel subsets of $\mathcal S^{N}$ that are products of Borel sets in each component.
+If this family of premeasures satisfies the Kolomogorov consistency conditions, then the Kolmogorov extension theorem guarantees that there is a unique probability measure $\Pb$ on the cylinder sets of $F(I\colon \mathcal S)$ that agrees with the given premeasures \cite{bil1}.
+It is helpful to initially view the premeasures as being the finite dimensional distributions of a stochastic process, even before it is known that there is a stochastic process with the given finite dimensional distributions.
+After determining that there is such a stochastic process, verification of certain moment estimates for the process will guarantee that the process has a version in either $C(I\colon \mathcal S)$ or $D(I\colon \mathcal S)$ \cite{bil1, cent}.

-In constructing a random variable $X$ or a stochastic process $Y$ (as given above), it is convenient to specify a law for $X$ and the finite dimensional distributions for $Y$ without first specifying a probability space $\Omega$ on which $X$ acts or a single probability space on which each of the random variables defined by $Y$ acts.
-Refer to the construction of the law for $X$ without actually specifying the function $X$ as the construction of an abstract random variable $\tilde{X}$.
-Refer to the construction of the finite dimensional distributions for $Y$ without actually specifying the stochastic process as the construction of an abstract stochastic process $\tilde{Y}$.
-A model for the abstract random variable $\tilde{X}$ is a random variable $X$ with the same law as $\tilde{X}$.
-A model for the abstract stochastic process $\tilde{Y}$ is a stochastic process $Y$ with the same finite dimensional distributions as $\tilde{Y}$.
+Refer to the construction of the finite dimensional distributions for a stochastic process as the construction of the \emph{abstract stochastic process} $\tilde{Y}$.
+Refer to the construction of the law for a random variable without actually specifying its domain as the construction of an \emph{abstract random variable} $\tilde{X}$.
+A model for the abstract random variable $\tilde{X}$ is a random variable with the same law as $\tilde{X}$.
+A model for the abstract stochastic process $\tilde{Y}$ is a stochastic process with the same finite dimensional distributions as $\tilde{Y}$.
+To distinguish the probabilities associated with abstract random variables and stochastic processes from the probabilities associated with their models, denote by ${\rm Prob}(\tilde{X}\in A)$ the probability that $\tilde{X}$ takes a value in some Borel set $A$, and use an analogous notation for $\tilde{Y}$.

-Our approach will be to first construct abstract random variables and stochastic processes and then show that there are models for the abstract random variables and stochastic processes.
-The Kolmogorov extension theorem will guarantee the existence of a model for the abstract processes.
-Moment estimates for the abstract process will guarantee the existence of a version of the model with c\`{a}dl\`{a}g sample paths.